-Jessica L. Pollet is Counsel in the Los Angeles office of Buckley Sandler LLP.
+Jessica Pollet is counsel in the Los Angeles office of Buckley Sandler LLP.
 Ms. Pollet assists financial services clients with federal and state regulatory and enforcement matters, as well as a variety of litigation matters.

-- Performed qualitative fair lending and unfair, deceptive, and abusive acts, and practices assessments for financial institutions, including entities offering mortgages, auto loans, and credit cards
+- Performing qualitative fair lending, unfair, deceptive, and abusive acts, and practices, and other risk assessments for financial institutions, including entities offering mortgages, auto loans, and credit cards

-- Defended lenders in actions alleging federal and state law violations
+- Defending lenders in actions alleging federal and state law violations

-- Advised financial institutions on managing regulatory examinations and responding to reports of examination, including examinations involving the CFPB
+- Advising financial institutions on managing regulatory examinations and responding to reports of examination, including examinations involving the CFPB

-- Assisted financial institutions in responding to Civil Investigative Demands and subpoenas, including those issued by the CFPB and Department of Justice (DOJ)
+- Assisting financial institutions in responding to Civil Investigative Demands and subpoenas, including those issued by state attorneys general, the CFPB and Department of Justice (DOJ)

-- Prepared federal and state law surveys on various mortgage and auto lending topics, including those related to the origination and servicing
+- Preparing federal and state law surveys on various mortgage and auto lending topics, including those related to the origination and servicing

 Prior to joining Buckley Sandler, Ms. Pollet was a business litigation associate in private practice.
 She represented clients in both federal and state enforcement agency actions, including investigations and litigations brought by the DOJ, the Securities and Exchange Commission, and the Federal Deposit Insurance Corporation.
 Ms. Pollet represented current and former senior bank officers of a national bank, in a private class action suit alleging violations of the Securities Act of 1933 in connection with the sale of mortgage-backed securities and also in several lawsuits brought by mortgage insurers in the wake of the financial crisis.
 In addition, she represented senior bank officers and directors in a variety of professional liability lawsuits.
 Her practice further focused on the representation of entities and individuals in securities fraud, anti-trust, political corruption, and ERISA and FCPA investigations and actions.